MIDS-scaling-up/v3/week02/Lab/Readme.md

 ```

-By default, Amazon EC2 deletes all EBS volumes that were attached when the instance launched.
+By default, Amazon EC2 deletes all EBS volumes that were attached when the instance is launched.
 Volumes attached after instance launch continue running.

 #### Monitor your billing